Loneliness in America: A Tragedy of the Commons by J. Persico and Metis – AI Assistant

 9. Kidding or joking with each other:

 Insulting a person or demeaning a person deliberately is a far cry from kidding someone or even “roasting” another person.
 The first is done with malice and hatred, the latter is done with love and admiration.
 I have never been really good at humor and my efforts to be funny have often backfired.
 Good friends are friends that you can joke with.
 Of course, everyone has their sensitive spots and tolerances and knowing these are important to a friendship.
 The deeper the friendship, the more likely you will have a greater tolerance towards each other in terms of how much you can push the boundaries of joking and ridicule.
-Most of us have learned that texting, emails and online communications do not lend themselves to humor and spoofing.
-That is why an entire arsenal of symbols 🙂 has arisen to show the other person that “no malice” is intended in our comments.
+Many of us have learned that texting, emails and online communications do not lend themselves to humor and spoofing.
+That is why an entire arsenal of symbols 🙂 has arisen to show the other person that “no malice” is intended in your comments.
 In our face to face communications, our body language readily communicates towards our friends our intentions and whether or not they are playful or benign.
 I cannot conceive of a real friend who I could not joke with or make fun of from time to time and of course vice verse.
+Nevertheless, in even the best of friendships, we may step on each other’s toes from time to time.
+This is where a good apology comes in.

 10. Trust your friends: